kristinap8/cypress-test-task/README.md

 ## Steps to Launch and Create a Report:

-1. Run tests with default browser:
+1. Run tests with default browser and generate the html report:

 ```bash
 npm run cy:run